 Kolachy cookies are an easy mix of a cream cheese pastry folded over a jam filling.
 They're as tasty as they are pretty, and a great addition to your cookie plate.

 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.

 Believe it or not, the idea of baking lots of cookies in December is relatively new to me.
 As a child, we made Christmas cake, sometimes a stollen and while we might have some cookies around, it wasn't quite the same as the big baking projects I've come across since moving to the US.

 However it's a tradition I have got more in to, and funny enough the kids approve as well.

-While the cookies are usually made by folding two sides of a square piece of dough over the filling, in the Czech Republic in particular, you may come across a larger kolach.
-These are more of a pastry and usually round with more filling in them too.
+While the cookies are usually made by folding two sides of a square piece of dough over the filling in many places, in the Czech Republic in particular, they tend to be round and you may come across a larger kolach as well.
+These kolache are more of a pastry with more filling in them too.

 I've made these about as easy as I could, using a simple cream cheese dough and jam that I already had.
 They do take a little time as you need to chill the dough, but they are still relatively easy.